-This time-tested framework directs the Company's future growth path, considering financial returns, solvency, earnings volatility, market and liquidity risk, credit risk, operational risk, information security risks, and legal and compliance risks for monitoring and timely actions.
-The metrics/thresholds shift in response to external/internal environment changes.
-Resources are allocated to the appropriate segments to optimize the entity's risk profile.
+This time-tested framework enables the Company's future growth path, considering Capital Risk, Credit Risk, Concentration Risk, Liquidity Risk, Operational Risk, Reputation Risk and Compliance Risk for ongoing monitoring and timely actions.
+Such acceptable risk limits and thresholds get modified in response to changes in external and internal environment.
+Resources are then re-allocated to the appropriate segments so as to optimise the entity's risk profile.

-Product Policy, Governance, and Monitoring Framework:
+Product Policy, Governance and Monitoring Framework:

-Every product at the Company is governed by a detailed policy framework outlined in the Product Approval Document (PAD), which is updated and approved annually by the Board.
-The document covers business strategy, critical customer selection criteria, product portfolio monitoring matrices, profitability, and provisioning norms.
-The Risk Oversight Committee (ROC) of the Board recommends these PADs for Board approval based on the MD & CEO and CRO recommendation.
-The Board approves the PADs
+Every product at the Company is governed by a detailed policy framework outlined in the Product Approval Document (PAD), which is reviewed, updated and approved by the Board.
+The PAD comprises of the business strategy, critical customer selection criteria, product portfolio monitoring matrices, profitability and provisioning norms.
+The Risk Oversight Committee (ROC) of the Board on the recommendation of the MD & CEO and CRO further recommend the PADs for Board approval.

-Within the scope of the PAD, in-country product level policy documents are developed that specify target market norms, customer selection and credit acceptance criteria, credit approval methodology, verification, and remedial portfolio management policies.
-The policies' Impact is evaluated regularly to ensure that they continue to adequately protect the Company from credit risk resulting from changes in macroeconomics, industry/segment, and other consumer behavioural characteristics.
+Within the contours of the PAD, the product level In-Country policy documents are developed that specify the target market norms, customer selection and credit acceptance criteria, credit approval methodology, verification and remedial portfolio management policies.
+The policies are evaluated regularly to ensure that they adequately safeguard the Company from credit risk arising from changes in macroeconomics, industry/segment and other consumer behavioural characteristics.

-A 'Test and Control' construct is used to expand risk parameters associated with a customer segment, exposure, or assessment methodology that are not explicitly covered by the PAD.
+A 'Test and Control' construct is used to further expand on the risk parameters associated with a customer segment, exposure, or assessment methodology that are not explicitly covered by the PAD.
 This enables close monitoring and impact analysis of each policy's efficacy before its adoption.

-The Company has a robust portfolio management framework in place.
-Through this framework, various exposure caps at portfolio and segment level are monitored.
-Each product is also monitored based on defined performance triggers and timely actions are initiated in case of any divergence.
+The Company has a strong portfolio management framework in place through which the Exposure Caps at portfolio and segment levels are monitored.
+Performance of respective products against their defined triggers are also monitored and timely actions, if required are initiated in case of any divergence.